Finding Silver Linings in Challenges

 Processing through Challenges or Failure

-So if we feel down because the outcome was not what we intended, here are a couple of practical things we can do:
+Are you experiencing discouragement in your recovery process?
+If we feel down because the outcome was not what we intended, here are a couple of practical things we can do:

 Celebrate and redefine the step we took.
 Trying something new, and taking risk, no matter how big or small, is an indicator of growth, progress and change.
 At the deepest level, our step was not a failure, because we actually took it!
 Would we have taken an action like this a month ago?
 A year ago?
 We can celebrate that aspect of growth.